 Mount Sinai's Research Information Technology department provides services and resources to support the school's research mission.

-As part of Research IT's services, we assist investigators with database design and management.
+As part of Research Information Technology services, we assist investigators with database design and management.
 Our application development consulting service will help investigators with project planning and the systems development life cycle, including requirements gathering, business process mapping, and basic system design.
 We also provide programming support for application development for specific database functionality based on research need.

 Databases are delivered via Mount Sinai's secure Web-based Electronic Research Application Portal© (eRAP) and through RedCAP, a secure web-based data capture tool ideal for creating your own clinical trial CRFs and other data capture needs.

 With the help of this service, investigators can:

 - Document database structures to be built by a developer.

 - Determine the appropriate software tools to use in developing their database.